mitranim/stylific/docs-src/templates/indices/color-system.md

 color: hsl(hue(red), saturation(red), 75%);
 background-color: hsl(hue(red), saturation(red), 25%);
 ```

-In this example, `hsl()` is a [LESS function](http://lesscss.org/functions
-/#color-definition-hsl).
-The last argument is the colour's desired lightness.

 If you register this in the global colour mix as `.red-inverse`, the result will
 look like this: